RyanChang25/Inventory-Controller/README.md

 # Inventory Controller with Profile Service

 ## Overview
-I developed the Inventory Controller so that it can easily read data returned from Profile Service and implement them into my UI structure through OOP and built-in sorting.
+I developed a simple Inventory Controller so that it can easily read data returned from Profile Service and implement them into my UI structure through OOP and built-in sorting.
 The primary concepts to look at is how the client reads the Profile data, the usage of OOP, and the built-in sorting system.
 So if you're interested with that, please take a look at the basic usage implementation shown below!

 *Note: Since the code shown in this repo was coded with **MY** UI structure in mind, so it is not expected to work for others.
 The point of this repo rather, is to show how the backend systems function.*